 Availability refers to access to ePHI data when and where it is needed.

 1Password satisfies the Availability requirement through the use of high-availability hosted services.
 Amazon Web Services consist of multiple availability zones (groupings of systems and resources with a single geographical region) as well as multiple geographical regions.
-In the event an availability zone or geographical region were to suffer a loss of availability, AgileBits would be able to create new server instances within a different availability zone or geographical region.
+In the event that an availability zone were to suffer a loss of availability, AgileBits would be able to create new server instances in another availability zone within the same region.
 Adherence to best practices, which includes authorizing multiple devices and secure storage of the Emergency Kit, will ensure that accidental loss of ePHI availability does not occur.
 Developing disaster recovery and business continuity plans will ensure that reasonably foreseeable events do not result in long-term loss of availability to ePHI.

 1Password Security Design White Paper describes how threats to Confidentiality, Integrity and Availability are addressed.